-[59:37]

-Gregg Whelan: But there is that play involved around the absolute folly of the attempt and the task and the masculine and the thing about maleness and masculinity, and all of those things about, all of those stories of, all of those sort of male centric expedition explorers, mountaineers, endurance folk, athletes all of those sort of you know, in many ways that's only increased actually, across the last 25 years.
-If you look at a of set shelves in the bookshop there's a lot more than there was.
-That sort of endeavour for us, it's just naturally we’re drawn to certain things.
-I remember after Everest I’d read things about solo sailing, you know, I got really into these people on their own going off and doing these mad journeys and bits and pieces.
-But I’m critically minded as well, and Gary and I have our own sensibility that as performers, and as friends, and as men that we just we naturally undo a lot of it just because we are who we are.
-Which I guess has allowed us to be interested in it.
-I think if we were the other sort of , if it was really about, watch me lift this heavy car above my head [laughs] you know it, that's a very different sort of showing and sharing and what that elicits and allows for is rather re-, you know, it's less perhaps.
+But there is that play around the absolute folly of the attempt and the task and the masculine and all of those male-centric expedition explorers, mountaineers, endurance folk, athletes – in many ways that’s only increased, across the last 25 years.
+If you look at a of set shelves in the bookshop there’s a lot more than there was.
+That sort of ‘endeavour for us’, it's just we’re naturally drawn to certain things.
+I remember after Everest I read things about solo sailing, I got really into these people on their own going off and doing these mad journeys and bits and pieces.
+But I’m critically minded as well, and Gary and I have our own sensibility that as performers, and as friends, and as men that we naturally undo a lot of it just because we are who we are.
+I guess that has allowed us to be interested in it.
+I think if we were really about, watch me lift this heavy car above my head [laughs] you know, that's a very different sort of showing and sharing and what that elicits and allows for is - it's less perhaps.

-Jonathan Pitches: Gary do you have any thoughts on that?
-I’m thinking of you in your yeti costume through parts of that as well, and you know clearly, although it's a clunky question in this list of mine, part of what I’m trying to do is kind of think through the various critical discourses that have found their way into mountain studies.
-You know, a new perhaps enlightenment about how the narratives around mountaineering have been performed in literature through the lens of performance.
-I don't think anybody else is doing that, there's a lot of very interesting people talking about decolonized archives in the Geographical Society, different views of how Sherpas might be understood now.
-But what I’m interested in is, is there any of that kind of manifest in that in the performance world?
-So that's why I was asking this question about a so-called sort of decolonizing going on in your [indistinct] but without sort of trying to shoehorn that debate into your…
+JP: Gary do you have any thoughts on that?
+I’m thinking of you in your yeti costume through parts of that as well.
+Part of what I’m trying to do is think through the various critical discourses that have found their way into mountain studies: a new enlightenment about how the narratives around mountaineering have been performed in literature through the lens of performance.
+What I’m interested in is whether there is any of that ‘new’ decolonial thinking manifest in the performance of mountains?